 Self employed affected by coronavirus

-- It takes an average of your last 3 years’ income.
+- are based on an average of your last 3 years’ income.

 Am I entitled to pay when self isolating for coronavirus?